 Women may be more likely than men to have bone fractures in the upper arm, hand, or foot while taking medicine that contains pioglitazone.
 Talk with your doctor if you are concerned about this possibility.

-Do not use glimepiride and pioglitazone if you are pregnant.
+Tell your doctor if you are pregnant or plan to become pregnant while using this medicine.
 Similar diabetes medications have caused severe hypoglycemia in newborn babies whose mothers had used the medication near the time of delivery.
-Tell your doctor if you are pregnant or plan to become pregnant while using this medication.

 Some women using glimepiride and pioglitazone have started having menstrual periods, even after not having a period for a long time due to a medical condition.
 You may be able to get pregnant if your periods restart.
 Talk with your doctor about the need for birth control.

 It is not known whether glimepiride and pioglitazone passes into breast milk or if it could harm a nursing baby.
 You should not breast-feed while using this medicine.

 Follow all directions on your prescription label.
 Your doctor may occasionally change your dose to make sure you get the best results.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.

 Take glimepiride and pioglitazone with your first meal of the day.